IDAES/idaes-pse/docs/property_models/general/eos/ideal.rst

 Molar Gibbs Energy by Phase
 ---------------------------

-For both liquid and vapor phases, the molar Gibbs eneergy is calculated as the weighted sum of the component molar Gibbs energies for the given phase:
+For both liquid and vapor phases, the molar Gibbs energy is calculated as the weighted sum of the component molar Gibbs energies for the given phase:

 .. math:: g_{mol, p} = \sum_j{x_{p, j} \times g_{mol, p, j}}